 - If that works correctly follow these instructions to make sure 3rd party cookies are enabled on your browser of choice.

-- Return to the Virtual Meetings section of your Canvas Course Site and join the meeting.
+- Return to the BlueJeans section of your Canvas course site and join the meeting.
 The meeting should launch without error.

 We're sorry, but something went wrong.